 Uveitis is an inflammatory disorder affecting the eyes.
-It occurs due to the inflammation and swelling of the uvea, a middle layer of the eyes.
+It usually occurs due to the inflammation and swelling of the uvea, a middle layer of the eyes.
 Uveitis can be infectious as well as non-infectious in nature.
-Ayurveda may offers uveitis alternative herbal treatment.
+Ayurveda may offers uveitis alternative herbal management and treatment options.

 Symptoms of Uveitis